-Where an item of property, plant and equipment and intangible assets is acquired in exchange for a non-monetary asset or monetary assets, or a combination of monetary and non-monetary assets, the asset acquired is initially measured at fair value (the cost).
+Where an item of property, plant and equipment is acquired in exchange for a non-monetary asset or monetary assets, or a combination of monetary and non-monetary assets, the asset acquired is initially measured at fair value (the cost).
 If the acquired item's fair value was not determinable, it's deemed cost is the carrying amount of the asset(s) given up.

-When significant components of an item of property, plant and equipment and intangible assets have different useful lives, they are accounted for as separate items (major components) of property, plant and equipment and intangible assets.
+When significant components of an item of property, plant and equipment have different useful lives, they are accounted for as separate items (major components) of property, plant and equipment.

-Costs include costs incurred initially to acquire or construct an item of property, plant and equipment and intangible assets and costs incurred subsequently to add to, replace part of, or service it.
-If a replacement cost is recognised in the carrying amount of an item of property, plant and equipment and intangible assets, the carrying amount of the replaced part is derecognised.
+Costs include costs incurred initially to acquire or construct an item of property, plant and equipment and costs incurred subsequently to add to, replace part of, or service it.
+If a replacement cost is recognised in the carrying amount of an item of property, plant and equipment, the carrying amount of the replaced part is unrecognised.

-The initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located is also included in the cost of property, plant and equipment and intangible assets, where the entity is obligated to incur such expenditure, and where the obligation arises as a result of acquiring the asset or using it for purposes other than the production of inventories.
+The initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located is also included in the cost of property, plant and equipment, where the entity is obligated to incur such expenditure, and where the obligation arises as a result of acquiring the asset or using it for purposes other than the production of inventories.